 It also benefits vision as it slows declining of retinal function in retinitis pigmentosa patients.
 Conversely, Vitamin A deficiency has shown links to night blindness, and when left unchecked, it can potentially lead to permanent blindness.

 Vitamin C also brings a slew of health benefits including treating a cold.
-There is no scientific evidence Vitamin C actually hedges you from catching a common cold, but studies have shown it can reduce the duration and severity of cold.
+There are no scientific evidence Vitamin C hedges you from catching a common cold, but studies have shown it can reduce the duration and severity of a cold.

 On a more serious note, Vitamin C is known to aid in heart disease, high blood pressure, cancer, osteoarthritis, age-related muscular degeneration, asthma, and more.

-Although the serious case of vitamin C deficiency may be rare, evidence suggests low levels of vitamin C intake are seen in many individuals, especially amongst cigarette smokers.
+Although the severe case of vitamin C deficiency may be rare, evidence suggests low levels of vitamin C intake are seen in many individuals, especially amongst cigarette smokers.

 If you are a smoker, pay particular attention to your daily Vitamin C value.